-[32] These connecting factors were restated in Recalma, above, where this Court identified certain factors to consider in determining the situs of investment income.
-The substantive portion of the reasoning in this case was set forth by Justice Linden at paragraph 11:

-[11] So too, where investment income is at issue, it must be viewed in relation to its connection to the Reserve, its benefit to the traditional Native way of life, the potential danger to the erosion of Native property and the extent to which it may be considered as being derived from economic mainstream activity.
+- [32] These connecting factors were restated in Recalma, above, where this Court identified certain factors to consider in determining the situs of investment income.
+The substantive portion of the reasoning in this case was set forth by Justice Linden at paragraph 11: - [11]So too, where investment income is at issue, it must be viewed in relation to its connection to the Reserve, its benefit to the traditional Native way of life, the potential danger to the erosion of Native property and the extent to which it may be considered as being derived from economic mainstream activity.
 In our view, the Tax Court judge correctly placed considerable weight on the way the investment income was generated, just as the Courts have done in cases involving employment, U.I. benefits and business income.
 Investment income, being passive income, is not generated by the individual work of the taxpayer.
 In a way, the work is done by the money which is invested across the land.
 The Tax Court judge rightly placed great weight on factors such as the residence of the issuer of the security, the location of the issuer's income generating operations, and the location of the security issuer's property.
 While the dealer in these securities, the local branch of the Bank of Montreal, was on a Reserve, the issuers of the securities were not; the corporations which offered the Bankers' Acceptances and the managers of the Mutual Funds in question were not connected in any way to a Reserve.
 They were in the head offices of the corporations in cities far removed from any reserve.
 Similarly, the main income generating activity of the issuers was situated in towns and cities across Canada and around the world, not on Reserves.
 In addition, the assets of the issuers of the securities in question were predominantly off Reserves, which in case of default would be most significant.

-[33] Recalma, above, was followed by this Court in Lewin, above, and in Sero v.
+- [33] Recalma, above, was followed by this Court in Lewin, above, and in Sero v.
 Canada, 2004 FCA 6 (Sero).
-Recalma is now the leading authority on the question of whether section 87 can exempt certain investment income from tax (see Sero at paragraph 16).

-[34] However, the appellant is attempting to distinguish the relevant case law on section 87 from the case at bar.
-In particular, it submits that Lewin, above, which also dealt with investment income from the Caisse du Village Huron, must be distinguished.
+Recalma is now the leading authority on the question of whether section 87 can exempt certain investment income from tax (see Sero at paragraph 16). - [34] However, the appellant is attempting to distinguish the relevant case law on section 87 from the case at bar.
+In particular, he submits that Lewin, above, must be distinguished.
 According to the appellant, several connecting factors were not present in that case; among other things, Mr. Lewin did not reside on the reserve, the original capital investment had been constituted from work done off the reserve, and the interest paid to Mr. Lewin did not contribute to preserving the traditional way of life of Native people living on the reserve.
-Conversely, the appellant alleges that in its case, all but one of the factors relied on by the Tax Court of Canada in Recalma v.
-Canada (1996), 96 D.T.C.
-1520, show a connection between the reserve and the investment income.